Logic Masters Deutschland e.V.

 Brilliant puzzle!

-The adjustments to the Chaos Deconstruction ruleset worked really well - the smaller regions are great as it means the forced repeat rule becomes much more relevant, and the square clues are a pretty interesting clue type that adds interesting new deductions.
+The adjustments to "Destruction" worked really well - the smaller regions make the forced repeat rule much more relevant, and the square clues are a pretty interesting clue type.

 Both types of destruction clues worked really well with the counting rules as well, which was very nice.

-The puzzle was very smooth with a lot of well of interesting and well-telegraphed logic making very good use of all the rules together.
+The puzzle was very smooth with a lot of interesting and well-telegraphed logic.

 I have some experience with destruction so it was closer to 3*.